ZarnackGroup/racoon_clip/docs/all_options.rst

    racoon_clip crosslinks --configfile <your_configfile> --cores <n_cores>
    racoon_clip peaks --configfile <your_configfile> --cores <n_cores>

-To make your own config file you can start with an empty yaml file or copy one of the example config files `here <https://github.com/ZarnackGroup/racoon_clip/tree/main/minimal_examples>`_ and save it to a .yaml file.
+To make your own config file, you can start with an empty yaml file or copy one of the example config files `here <https://github.com/ZarnackGroup/racoon_clip/tree/main/minimal_examples>`_ and save it to a .yaml file.
 Then adjust the parameters as needed.
-All parameters, that should be used in default, do not need to be specified in the config.yaml file.
+All parameters that should be used by default do not need to be specified in the config.yaml file.
 Here is an example of a config.yaml file containing all default options:

 .. code:: bash

     # where to put results
-    wdir: "." # no backslash in the end of the path
+    wdir: "." # no backslash at the end of the path
     # input
     infiles: "" # one undemultiplexed file or multiple demultiplexed files